hengruo/QANet-pytorch/README.md

 # QANet-pytorch

-## NOTICE
+## Introduction

-This repo is under re-implementation.
-Due to frequent modification, this code may not run normally.
+An implementation of [QANet](https://arxiv.org/pdf/1804.09541.pdf) with PyTorch, using SQuAD 1.1.

 Any contributions are welcome!

-## Introduction

-An implementation of [QANet](https://arxiv.org/pdf/1804.09541.pdf) with PyTorch.

-Now it can reach EM/F1 = 70.5/77.2 after 20 epoches for about 20 hours on one 1080Ti card.

 ## Usage

-Python 3.6 & PyTorch 0.4

 1. Install pytorch 0.4 for Python 3.6+
-2. Run `pip install cython spacy tqdm ujson requests`
+2. Run `pip install cython spacy tqdm ujson`
-3. Run `download.sh`
+3. Run `download.sh` to download the dataset.
-4. Run `python main.py --mode data`
+4. Run `python main.py --mode data` to build tensors from the raw dataset.
-5. Run `python main.py --mode train`
+5. Run `python main.py --mode train` to train the model.
+After training, `log/model.pt` will be generated.
+6. Run `python main.py --mode test` to test an pretrained model.
+Default model file is `log/model.pt`

 ## Structure
-preproc.py: downloads dataset and builds inputs.
+preproc.py: downloads dataset and builds input tensors.

-main.py: program entry.
+main.py: program entry; functions about training and testing.

 models.py: QANet structure.